jagenjo/litegl.js/README.md

  * Better event handling (mouse position, mouse wheel, dragging)
  * Textures expanded to support Arraybuffers and Cubemaps
  * Events system to trigger events from any object
- * Support for multiple WebGL contexts in the same page

-This library has been used in several projects like [Rendeer.js](https://github.com/jagenjo/rendeer.js) or [Canvas2DtoWebGL](https://github.com/jagenjo/Canvas2DtoWebGL).</p>

-For a list of similar libraries check [this list](https://qiita.com/cx20/items/0fa19c96aa6470d98807)

 Demos
 -----
-Demos are included in the Examples folder but you can check them in [this website](http://tamats.com/projects/litegl/examples).
+Demos are included in the Examples folder but you can check them in [this website](http://tamats.com/webglstudio/litegl/#examples).

 Usage
 -----